 Five Pasta Brands That Support LGBT Equality

-September 26, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+September 26, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 When asked Wednesday evening on an Italian radio show if he would consider using a same-sex couple in an advertisement, Barilla Chairman Guido Barilla responded that he believes LGBT-headed households do not reflect a “classic family where the woman plays a fundamental role.”